The Van The Van The Van

 This van wasn't actually the van I brought to build.
 The original van I drove up from down south, the paint brush paint job hide a lot but what I didn't see was the bent front chassis section which had been repaired - badly.

-I knew the engineers doing the cert. wouldn't ecept this and with the rest of the body being pretty well rusted I was able to find a reasonable body shell I could swap this van for (he only wanted front panels to put on an old ambulance bedford).
+I knew the engineers doing the cert. wouldn't except this and with the rest of the body being pretty well rusted I was able to find a reasonable body shell I could swap this van for (he only wanted front panels to put on an old ambulance bedford).

 What you'll see in the following pages is just what I got and what I did with it.
 Let's get on with it.

-left rear and side The van shell after returning from the sand blasters - doesn't look to bad does it, or does it?
+The above is the van shell after returning from the sand blasters - doesn't look to bad does it, or does it?

 The side windows were the only things removed by me at this point.